-Apart from these kind of methods and with the advancement of the mass data of different types of peptide fragments and all those kind of thing, the mass spectrometry method is also been used.
-So, in the recent past the mass spectrometry method in conjugation with the proteomics information is also been a popular tool to characterize the each fragment to deduce its amino acids.
-So, in this mass spectrometry data, what you are going to do is instead of doing this sequencing, what you can do is you can just simply calculate the peptide mass and that peptide mass actually because there is a complete database can be used to deduce the sequence.
-I have given you the reference.
-So, if you are interested more about reading the protein sequencing, you can actually be particular able to read through this reference.
+So, in the recent past, the mass spectrometry method in conjugation with the proteomics information, it is also been a popular tool to characterize each fragment to deduce its amino acids.
+So, in this mass spectrometry data, what you are going to do is, instead of doing this sequencing, what you can do is you can just simply calculate the peptide mass, and that peptide mass actually, because there is a complete database can be used to deduce the sequence, I have given you the reference.
+So, if you are interested more about reading the protein sequencing, you can actually be able to read through this particular reference.

 Now, let us talk about the secondary structures.
-So, secondary structures the amino acid interact with each other and as a result the peptide chain folds into secondary structures.
-These secondary structures are the building blocks for the tertiary structure.
-So, these are the prime structure when they fold, they give you the secondary structures.
-Secondary structures could be of two types either it can be alpha helix or to the beta sheets.
-It is a helical structure termed as the alpha helix by the linear spalling.
+So, secondary structures the amino acid interact with each other and as a result, the peptide chain folds into the secondary structures, these secondary structures are the building blocks for the tertiary structure.
+So, these are the primary structure, when they fold, they give you the secondary structures.

-In this structure, the polypeptide backbone is wound around a central axis with the R group of the amino acid protrudes outward from the helix bond band.
-In most of the protein the helix is right handed which means you are actually going to see the helix and in the helix the R groups are protruding outside.
-So, then we have the beta sheets.
-This is some more extended confirmation of the polypeptide chain where the R groups protrude from the zigzag structure in the opposite direction giving a alternate structure.
-Beta sheets could be the two types it could be the parallel beta sheets or the anti-parallel beta
+Secondary structures could be of two types, either it can be alpha-helix or to the beta-sheets.
+It is a helical structure termed as the alpha-helix by the Linus Pauling.
+In this structure, the polypeptide backbone is wound around a central axis with the R group of the amino acid protrude outward from the helix bond band, in most of the protein the helix is handed, which means you are actually going to see the helix, and in the helix the R groups are protruding outside.

-So, it can be parallel or the anti parallel beta sheets.
-Which means either the beta sheets are running in the same direction, then it is called as the parallel beta sheets.
-If they are running in the opposite direction then it is called as the anti-parallel beta sheets.
+So, then we have the beta-sheets, this is a more extended conformation of the polypeptide chain, where the R groups protrude from the zigzag structure in the opposite direction giving a alternate structure.
+So, beta-sheets could be the two types, it could be the parallel beta-sheets, or the anti-parallel beta-sheets.
+So, it can be parallel or the anti-parallel beta-sheets.
+Which means, either the beta-sheets are running in the same direction, then it is called as the parallel beta-sheets, if they are running in the opposite direction, then it is called as the anti-parallel beta-sheets.

 Then we have the turns.
-These secondary structures have no definite structures and they are present in the protein structure to change the direction of the running polypeptide.
-These are also found to places to connect the successive alpha helix and beta sheets, the amino number of acid and their preference in turn is not consistent.
+So, these secondary structures have no definite structure, and they are present in the protein structure to change the direction of the running polypeptide.
+These are also found two places to connect the successive alpha-helix and beta-sheets, the number of amino acid and their preference in turn is not consistent, the two proteins can adopt the similar 3-D conformation by changing the length and keeping the amino acid in the turn region of the structures.
+So, turn is actually a unstructured region, and it is actually not having a defined structure, but it has a very huge significance in terms of providing the flexibility of the different types of protein structures.

-The two protein can adopt the similar 3D conformation by changing the length and keeping the amino acid in the turn region of the structures.
-So, turn is actually a unstructured region and it is actually not having a definite structure, but it has a very huge significance in terms of providing the flexibility of the different types of protein structures.
-So, for example, you can have the two different types of protein structures, their sequence, their amino acid sequence could be different, but they may adopt the identical structure simply by changing the length of the loops within the length.
+So, for example, you can have the two different types of protein structures their sequence, their amino acid sequence could be different, but they may adopt the identical structure simply by changing the length of the loops within the length.
 So, you can see that these are the loops.
-So, what you see here is this green color region is actually called as the loop or the turn.
+So, what you see here is this green coloured region is actually called as the loop, or the turn.